jmsbutcher/A-demon-in-conways-game-of-life/README.md

 # A Demon in Conway's Game of Life

-## Conway's Game of Life as an Environment for Artificial Intelligence
+## Conway's Game of Life as GUI-based Environment for Artificial Intelligence

 Life's evolution has run without interference... until now.